 - Exercise medicine and und physiological stress diagnostics

 Research work is carried out in close cooperation with companies in the medical engineering sector and with hospitals worldwide.
-They are also involved in teaching of students in the Medical and Biomedical Engineering programmes at Furtwangen University through the assignment and supervision of thesis, course project work and doctoral work.
+It is also integrated into the teaching of students in the Medical Engineering and Biomedical Engineering programmes, as well as the Precision Medicine Diagnostics programme at Furtwangen University through the assignment and supervision of thesis, course project work and doctoral work.

 Innovative ventilation systems allow doctors to predict patients' reactions to different therapy parameters.
 Furthermore, on request, the systems can indicate optimal ventilation settings based on a patient's pathology.
 Mathematic models enable the precise calculation of a patient's reactions using a vast variety of simulations that far exceed the replication of the mechanics of the human respiratory system.
 For more information, please visit our website.